-The overall program is to be worldwide in scope and impact, but specific projects may be undertaken anywhere, including grassroots projects based in southeast Michigan or other domestic locations.
+The overall program is to be worldwide in scope and impact, but specific projects may be undertaken anywhere; special consideration will be given this year to grassroots projects based in Washtenaw County, southeast Michigan or other domestic locations.
 The proposal should include a 1-page budget (template included below) detailing how you would plan to spend the $10,000 grant.

 Application and Proposal

-You will be asked to upload a 2-page project proposal (using MSWord) to your MJoin application when you fill out the application form.
+You will be asked to upload a 2-page project proposal (using MSWord) to your MCompass application when you fill out the application form.